 You will know because the algorithm will assume a new name.

-Regardless of how many times Google updates its program, you only need to focus on your foundations.
+Regardless of how many times Google updates its program, you only need to focus on your foundations and prepare early.
 You will become bulletproof if you double down on producing quality content and optimizing your website with a professional SEO link building partner.

 But monitor your traffic and keywords so that you would not be caught with your pants down.